 The READ macro instruction causes a work unit to be moved from the MCP into a designated area of main storage in the application program.
 It differs from the GET macro in that control may be returned before the work unit is retrieved when READ is used, whereas with GET control is not returned to the application program until the work unit is in the work area.
-The READ input operation may be tested for completion using a CHECK macro instruction; once CHECK is issued, control is not returned to the application program until the work unit is in the work unit is in the work unit is in the work unit is not returned to the application program.
+The READ input operation may be tested for completion using a CHECK macro instruction; once CHECK is issued, control is not returned to the application program until the work unit is in the work unit is in the work unit is in the work unit is not returned to the application program until the work unit is not returned to the application program until the work unit is in the work area.

-An application program containing more than one READ macro should be designed so that each data event control block (DECB) generated by a READ macro is associated with one and only one process queue from OPEN to CLOSE (i.e., the decbname and dcbname operands of the READ macro, once specified, should always be paired; decbname should not be specified with a particular dcbname in one READ macro and then associated with a different dcbname in another READ macro).
+An application program containing more than one READ macro should be designed so that each data event control block (DECB) generated by a READ macro is associated with one and only one process queue from OPEN to CLOSE (i.e., the decbname and dcbname operands of the READ macro, once specified, should always be paired;

+READ Macro Instruction (BSAM Only) decbname should not be specified with a particular dcbname in one READ macro and then associated with a different dcbname in another READ macro).
 The user may specify only one DECB per process queue.
 This technique allows the user to determine the status of any process queue by merely interrogating the current completion code in the DECB.
 See the completion codes in the next section.
-(The DECB is a system control block; for information on the layout of this control block see The System Control Blocks publication.)
+(The DECB is a system control block; for information on the layout of this control block see the System Control Blocks publication.)